 - Add some baking soda.
 This is a natural odor-remover that will not irritate your cat.
 When you have added fresh litter, sprinkle some baking soda and mix it in.

 - Give the box a good clean out.
 Once a month (or perhaps more frequently), the entire contents of the litter box need to be dumped.
 Soak the box in hot water for a while to give it a good clean.
 You can add some liquid dishwashing soap if you need to clean away any dirt but harsh cleaning chemicals and disinfectants are not needed.
 Vinegar is also a good option.
 Never use any cleaning products that contain ammonia or bleach.

 - Dry the box thoroughly.
 This is best done with a paper towel.
 Then sprinkle the bottom with baking soda to absorb any odors.

 - Avoid adding scents.
 You may be tempted to add perfumes to the litter tray but these can be toxic for cats and can end up putting them off.
 If your cat is peeing outside the litter tray, it is going to smell even worse!

 - Get two litter trays.
 If you have more than one cat, it may help if you use multiple litter trays.

 Find out more about Pet Odor Neutralizer here.

 Our Top Pick

 A natural, clay cat litter that has a medium-sized grain and that will not track.
 It forms clumps and seals in moisture before it reaches the bottom of the litter tray.

-It is dust-free and will work in sifting and mechanical litter boxes too.
+It is dust-free and will work in sifting and self-cleaning litter boxes too.
 Odors are sealed in but it contains no artificial scents that may irritate you or your cat.
 It is hypoallergenic and completely safe.